There are two grandstands on the Hamilton Straight at Silverstone which are named after Lewis Hamilton.

 And this images shows a third screen which can be seen from Hamilton B.

-are the Hamilton Straight grandstands covered?
+Are the Hamilton Straight grandstands covered?

 Hamilton Straight A grandstand is covered.
 It has a roof over the top with a small lip that drops down at the front to provide some extra weather protection for people sat in the front row.
 There are no covers on the sides of the grandstand, however, so people sat on the end might get a bit wet however they will have a great, unobstructed view.